Pregnancy And Drinking

 - Bone, kidney, and liver problems

 Doctors diagnose babies based on specific criteria.
 This condition lasts a lifetime and cannot be reversed.
 Fortunately, there are treatments available that can help fight these symptoms.
 The CDC notes there are ways mothers can educate themselves who are concerned about giving birth to a baby who may have FADS.
 These tips range from being mindful of alcohol consumption if any and knowing the warning signs, getting an alcohol screening, and educating the public at large about preventive measures.
-Lastly, a mother battling alcoholism should detox in a medical facility to get professional help, as the CDC affirms the promotion of evidence-based treatments.
+Lastly, a mother with an alcohol use disorder should seek detox in a medical facility to get professional support, as the CDC affirms the promotion of evidence-based treatments.

 Women who are at risk for drinking while pregnant are women who have a history of trauma (PTSD, sexual trauma, depression, or anxiety).
-This is typically because many use alcohol and drugs to cope with traumatic memories.
-Additionally, women who have a history of domestic violence (victims of domestic violence) similarly are at risk as they can turn to alcohol for comfort.
+This is typically because many use alcohol and drugs to cope with symptoms of trauma and traumatic memories.
+Additionally, women who have a history of domestic violence (victims of domestic violence) similarly are at risk.
 Women who have a history of substance abuse are at risk for drinking while pregnant as well as the other challenges that come from this circumstance.

 Ready To Get Help?

 Alcohol abuse is often a result of underlying emotional or mental conditions.
-Since 2 lives are at risk for harm, it is important to get the best care from a medical professional.
-If you or your loved one is at risk of drinking too much while pregnant and putting the baby at risk, contact a treatment provider immediately.
-In addition to detox and approved medications, she will have access to support groups and counseling to get better and understand the motives behind drinking.
+Since two lives are at risk for harm, it is important to get care from a medical professional.
+If you or your loved one is at risk of drinking too much while pregnant, contact a treatment provider immediately.
+A treatment provider can discuss any rehab-related questions and discuss available options.
 Time is of the essence.
-Don’t wait another second.
+Do not wait another second.
+Find help today.